 - Completed courses for which candidates are applying for transfer credit

 - A graduate GPA of 3.5 or above (if GPA between 3.0–3.5, candidate may be admitted conditionally upon approval of department).

-- An interview with faculty of the program.
-These interviews will be scheduled with applicants beginning in January each academic year.
+- An interview the program coordinator.
 Students who have graduated from Butler's School Counseling program within the last five years will not be required to interview.